mvanderkamp/westures/readme.md

 	numInputs: 2,
 	maxRestTime: 100,
 	escapeVelocity: 0.25
-})
+});
 ```

 #### Emits
+An array of data objects containing:

-* `velocity` - The value of pixels/milliseconds the gesture was travelling until it's ending point.
+* `velocity` - The value in units of pixels per millisecond the gesture was travelling until it's ending point.
+* `currentDirection` - The angle the swipe ended at in degrees, relative to the unit circle. (e.g. straight down is 270deg while straight left is 180deg).

+Each index represents an input that participated in the event.

 ---